LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

       -year::integer= ?\
    )

-   Adds a specified amount of time to a date object or valid date string.
-First parameter is a date object or valid value that can be cast as a date.
+   Returns a date value generated by adding a specified amount of time to a specified date object or valid date string.
+First parameter is a date object or valid value that can be converted to a date.
 Keyword/value parameters define what should be added to the first parameter.

 .. method:: date_subtract(\
       value, \